Get Back Camera B Rolls - Vol. 8

 Six minutes of playtime with Rolf !

-Much merriment as they try to get a tune of one of these tuneless devices.
+Much merriment as they try to get a tune out of one of those classic devices.

 Although, someone does manage a snatch of Old Brown Shoe.